Woodruff-Scientific-Ltd/PyFECONS/deployment/python/README.md

 # Fusion Deployment Simulation

-This library is a python port of the simulation code originially written in R for the paper _Characterizing fusion market entry via an agent-based power plant fleet model_ by Spangher, Vitterb, and Umstattda [ARPAE Link](https://arpa-e.energy.gov/technologies/publications/characterizing-fusion-market-entry-agent-based-power-plant-fleet-model).
+This library is a python port of the simulation code originally written in R for the paper _Characterizing fusion market entry via an agent-based power plant fleet model_ by Spangher, Vitterb, and Umstattda [ARPAE Link](https://arpa-e.energy.gov/technologies/publications/characterizing-fusion-market-entry-agent-based-power-plant-fleet-model).